cweagans/docker-bg-sync/README.md

     If you are using bg-sync to avoid filesystem slowness, you should set this path to whatever path the volume is at in your application container.
 In the example above, for instance, this would be `/var/www/myapp`.
+  * **`SYNC_PREFER`** (default: `/source`): Control the conflict strategy to apply when there are conflits.
+By default the contents from the source folder are left unchanged but there is also the "newer" option to pick up the most recent files.
   * **`SYNC_VERBOSE`** (default: "0"): Set this variable to "1" to get more log
     output from Unison.
   * **`SYNC_MAX_INOTIFY_WATCHES`** (default: ''): If set, the sync script will